 Okay, you pastors, too?

 I became a Christian by choice July 10, 1978 on Mountain Home Air Force Base in Idaho.
 That was a Monday evening.
 The following weekend I was camping with a small church plant from town that had decided to take the whole church up high into the Rocky Mountains for a weekend retreat.
 I was invited by workmates that attended the church.
-That Sunday, after service, I was baptized in the South Fork of the Boise River that ran through the campground, just south of Anderson Ranch Reservoir Dam.
+That Sunday, after service, I was baptized in the South Fork of the Boise River that ran through the campground, just south of Andersen Ranch Reservoir Dam.
 It was a Christian & Missionary Alliance church plant.

 Throughout my early Christian years, I was surrounded by missionaries and missionary stories—told and read.
 I attended St. Paul Bible College (now Crown College) in Minnesota, where a day didn’t go by that missions, reaching the ends of the earth with the gospel, wasn’t front and center—in the classroom, in chapel, special speakers, missionaries, Miss-Cab Thursday chapel, missionary and deeper-life conferences, and on the walls in the halls of the college building.
 Stories of the first C&MA missionaries to the Congo, the famed Robert Jaffrey in China, and the names of numerous missionary martyrs filled the air and conversations all over campus.
 Missions was the air we breathed.
-We heard more than once about the first American missionaries to leave the continent for a foreign land, birthing of the modern missionary movement.
+We heard more than once about the first American missionaries to leave the continent for a foreign land, giving birth to the modern missionary movement.
 This mission saturation continued as I moved on to graduate school at Gordon-Conwell Theological Seminary and far into my church ministry years.

 Herein is the problem—and a hint of what it means to be among the privileged, even as a Christian.
 Do not read me wrong: I loved my early church experience and I cry and am humbled when I think of my time and friends at St. Paul Bible College (aka Crown College).
 So many good Christian brothers and sisters, professors and classmates.
 Yet, why didn’t I hear of George Liele?
 Because he and his call to missions wasn’t part of our "privileged" heritage, experience, or history.
 At age fifty-seven, after being a Christian for thirty-six years, I stumbled by Provincial accident onto George Liele, the first American to leave the shores of these United States for an overseas mission field.
 George Liele was black and a slave.